cs-soc-tudublin/sysadmin-challenges/challenge-01/README.md

 You also need to SSH with the SSH Key you created and sent to me.
 Don't forget the MOTD instructions!

 This will be your VM for most of these challenges.
 Keep it around after you're finished this one.
+It should be a **FULL CLONE**

 # 2. Running the Container on the VM
 Any services we develop have a GitHub action to build the container and push it to the GitHub Container Registry.